Predestination

 Fine Points

 1 Tim 2:3-4: “[God] desires everyone to be saved.”
-This is used to contradict unconditional antecedent reprobation.
+This supposedly contradicts unconditional antecedent reprobation.
 Now, this verse obviously cannot refer to God’s consequent, efficacious will, considering He easily could’ve made a world where everyone actually goes to Heaven, but didn’t.
-Even if you’re a total libertine free will Molinist, it is undeniable that God could’ve just created everyone, given everyone sanctifying grace (whether by Baptism or decree), then painlessly killed everyone, ensuring universal salvation.
+Even if you’re a total libertarian free will Molinist, it is undeniable that God could’ve just created everyone, given everyone sanctifying grace (whether by Baptism or decree), then painlessly killed everyone, ensuring universal salvation.
 Again, this obviously didn’t happen.
 What this verse really means is that God created all men ordered toward beatitude, not that He efficaciously desires universal salvation after considering all providential goals.
 We might likewise say that God desires all seeds to become trees by virtue of their being seeds, though He efficaciously wills that the majority fail and become food instead after considering the needs of animals (Summa Q19 A6).

 Canon 17, Trent: “If any one saith, that the grace of Justification is only attained to by those who are predestined unto life; but that all others who are called, are called indeed, but receive not grace, as being, by the divine power, predestined unto evil; let him be anathema.”
 Some will say that this proves that God does not predestine and reprobate prior to foreseen cooperation or rejection.
 But this is condemning the Protestant doctrine that it is impossible for the reprobate to receive grace at all.
 Such Protestants would teach, for example, that a reprobate, baptized as an infant or willingly as an adult, would not actually receive any grace from it because they are reprobate.
 Catholics, on the other hand, teach that reprobation is not an obstacle to grace, whereby God frustrates His own actions.
 Reprobation is merely God refraining from giving certain graces.